mattsingleton2/TTA-C-Sharp/README.md

 ### Math_and_Comparison
 Another super simple console app.
 Takes hourly rate and weeks worked, uses an extra method and calls it... nothing fancy here but just more practice.

+### Boolean_Logic
+Console app that takes some answers in, applies some boolean logic, gives various responses based on the supplied answers.